Killing of Muammar Gaddafi: Events

-NATO aircraft then fired on 21 of the vehicles, destroying one.
+A NATO aircraft then fired on 21 of the vehicles, destroying one.
 An American Predator drone controlled from a base near Las Vegas fired the first missiles at the convoy, hitting its target about 3 km west of Sirte.
 A moment later, French Air Force Mirage 2000D fighter jets continued the bombing.
 The NATO bombing immobilized much of the convoy and killed dozens of loyalist fighters.
 After the first strike, the convoy split into several groups, with a subsequent strike destroying 11 vehicles.
 Rebel units on the ground also struck the convoy.

 It is unclear whether NATO aircraft were involved in Gaddafi's capture by Libyan forces on the ground.
 According to their statement, NATO was not aware at the time of the strike that Gaddafi was in the convoy.
 NATO stated that, in accordance with United Nations Security Council Resolution 1973, it does not target individuals, but only military assets that pose a threat.
 NATO later learned "from open sources and Allied intelligence" that Gaddafi was in the convoy and that the strike was likely to have contributed to his capture and therefore his death.

 After the airstrike, which destroyed the vehicle in front of Muammar Gaddafi's car, he and his son Mutassim, along with former defence minister Abu-Bakr Yunis Jabr, took shelter in a nearby house, which was then shelled by NTC forces.

 Mutassim then took 20 fighters and went to look for undamaged cars, having persuaded his father to come too.
 "The group belly-crawled to a sand berm", according to a United Nations report published in March 2012, and then through two drainage pipes and set up a defensive position.

 One of Gaddafi's guards threw a grenade at advancing rebels on the road above, but it hit a concrete wall above the pipes and fell in front of Gaddafi.
 The guard tried to pick it up, but it exploded, killing both the guard and Yunis Jabr.